by Miles Mathis

 Please note that I have simultaneously shown a very strong repulsion between protons at close range and an attraction between the proton and electron in orbit.
 I have done this without having an attractive field of any kind.
 The charge is always repulsive, and gravity is represented by a real motion, as you see.

-Of course, by this logic, protons would also be attracted to each other, up to a point, and electrons would be repelled if they got too close.
-This explains why electrons are attracted to the nucleus but donít actually impact it.
+Of course, by this logic, protons would also be attracted to each other, up to a point.
 And it explains why free protons are excluded at greater radii than electrons.

 Free protons would indeed attract each other, but any kind of proton/proton orbit would be well outside the electron orbits.
 Electrons, being smaller, can get closer to the proton.
 They encounter a smaller cross section of the charge wind.